 Speak out in the fight against Alzheimer’s.
 Participate in federal and state legislative efforts to support our mission.
 This may include calling or emailing legislative offices in support of legislation, or visiting state or Congressional offices to advocate on behalf of families living with Alzheimer’s disease.

-Provide general office assistance at our Syracuse office, including clerical work, stuffing, mailing or labeling envelopes for bulk mailing, or data entry.
+Provide general office assistance at our East Syracuse office, including clerical work, stuffing, mailing or labeling envelopes for bulk mailing.
 Volunteers may operate office equipment when appropriate.

 The Longest Day® Committee

-Play a vital role in the success of our signature event that takes place each June.
+Play a vital role in the success of our signature event that takes place year round.
 Opportunities include team recruitment, participant cultivation, and event promotion.
 This is a great opportunity for bowling teams, bridge leagues, running groups, and recreational groups.

 Walk to End Alzheimer’s® Volunteers